Application of hydrostatic local thermodynamic equilibrium atmosphere models to interpretations of supersoft X-ray source spectra: Method

 \subsection{Photoionization from excited energy levels}

-Two different approaches for the photoionization and free-free opacities from the excited levels can be used to consider excited levels of hydrogen/helium-like ions and of other ions separately.
-The approach suggested by~\citet{1961ApJS....6..167K} and the corresponding Kurucz's subroutine~\citep{1993KurCD..13.....K} was used for hydrogen- and helium-like ions.
+Two different approaches for the photoionization and free-free opacities from the excited levels can be used to consider excited levels of hydrogen-like and helium-like ions and of other ions separately.
+The approach suggested by~\citet{1961ApJS....6..167K} and the corresponding Kurucz subroutine~\citep{1993KurCD..13.....K} was used for these ions.
 The same approach was applied to carbon model atmospheres of neutron stars~\citep{2014ApJS..210...13S}.
 Photoionization cross-sections from excited levels were computed assuming a Coulomb field of a point-like charge.
 This approach provides excellent results for hydrogen-like ions, as shown in Fig.~\ref{figNeX}.
 However, it is not strictly correct for helium-like ions, as the inner (non-excited) electron is included in the point-like effective charge.
 This leads to some deviations from the exact cross-sections (see Fig.~\ref{fig:Helike}).
 Nevertheless, the obtained accuracy is acceptable for our purposes.
 We included five excited levels for hydrogen-like ions and ten levels for helium-like ions.

 Another approach is used for ions with more than two electrons.
 The absorption opacities from the excited levels of these ions were computed by the Opacity Project~\citep[OP,][]{1994MNRAS.266..805S} and are available as numerical tables in the TOPBase database\footnote{\url{https://cdsweb.u-strasbg.fr/topbase/topbase.html}}.
 We used these tables for creating simplified analytical fits and implemented these fits in our code.
 Only a few levels with the lowest excitation energies were considered, typically not exceeding a quarter of the ionization energy.
 Although it should be noted that the choice of the levels under consideration was quite arbitrary.